usalu/semio/README.md

 > NOTE: The first time you will use semio, the Windows Firewall will ask you to allow internet access for `restproxy.exe` and `semio.exe`.
 This is because the semio backend is a microservice architecture which communicates over several ports. semio will by default **<ins>not</ins>** access the internet because a local server will be started.
 If you want to host the backend somewhere else you **<ins>can</ins>** but that requires a Rhino.Compute license, an active server and configuration in the client.

+## Examples

+You can download the examples from the [release](https://github.com/usalu/semio/releases/download/1.0/examples.zip).

 ### Hello World
 Now you can lay out your first design!